Medicine Overview of Lethyrox Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Lethyrox 12.5mcg Tablet empty stomach.
+Lethyrox 12.5mcg Tablet is to be taken empty stomach.

 In Depth Information on Lethyrox Tablet

-- Lethyrox must be taken on an empty stomach.
+It is best to take Lethyrox on an empty stomach (ideally, first thing in the morning).
 No food, milk, or tea should be taken 1 hour before and 2 hours after taking this medicine.

 - Though it starts working within 1 to 2 weeks, you may have to wait for 6 to 8 weeks to get the full effect.